EdgeFirewalk/react-hiit-timer/README.md

 #### 3. Creating buttons for switching between exercises manually
 #### 4. Counting rounds of workouts + Making settings for rest time between rounds
 #### 5. Adding one more modal window with info on how the timer works and how to use it

+## Upd: 03.08.2024

+I'll get back to this project once I'm back to HIIT type of training.